 The DXV10P shop vac is the perfect example of the company’s excellent build quality.
-Like the 4-gallon Vacmaster unit, this one has a dual-stage motor, which makes it’s half as loud as some competitors.
+Like the 4-gallon Vacmaster unit, this one has a dual-stage motor, which makes it half as loud as some competitors (80 decibels).
 That kind of motor has also shown to have a longer lifespan.
-And at its peak strength of 5.5 horsepower, this vac should be able to pick up all spills.
+And at its peak strength of 5.5 horsepower.

 Even though this 23-inch tall vac has a top handle, most people just use it to wrap the 20-foot cord around.
 When you plug the vac in, you’ll find it’s easy to maneuver it around the room on its three swivel wheels.
 The vac also has an accessory storage basket in the back below the exhaust outlet, which can turn your vac into a blower.
 In the front, there’s a standard suction outlet on top and a drain port at the bottom, right under the famous DeWALT logo.

 That drain port will be really useful for emptying the tank of liquids.
 And if you often work around water, you should be happy to learn that the power switch at the top of the appliance is actually waterproof.

 - Three wheels and 20-foot cord allow you to move it easily